...

 What Is Fentanyl?

 The National Institute on Drug Abuse reports that fentanyl is up to 50 times stronger than heroin.
 This extreme strength explains the sharp rise in overdose deaths.
 The body adapts fast, so people often use more without knowing the risks.
 Addiction can develop fast and feel hard to control.
+This means even a small amount can strongly affect the brain and body.

 Ryan Zofay forming a circle and hugging friends.